Nothing Compares 2 U: Weekly charts

+Sinéad O'Connor version

+Sinéad O'Connor covered "Nothing Compares 2 U" for her 1990 studio album, I Do Not Want What I Haven't Got, and was produced by O'Connor and Nellee Hooper.

+O'Connor's rendition was released as a single in early 1990 by Chrysalis Records and became a worldwide hit.
+Its accompanying music video, directed by John Maybury, received heavy rotation on MTV.
+In December 1990, Billboard magazine named "Nothing Compares 2 U" the "#1 World Single" of 1990 at its first Billboard Music Awards.
+It was the second-best-selling single of 1990 in the UK and the third-best-selling song for 1990 in the US.

 Recording

-The Irish singer-songwriter Sinéad O'Connor recorded a version of "Nothing Compares 2 U" for her second album, I Do Not Want What I Haven't Got (1990), with a new arrangement by her and the producer Nellee Hooper.
+Sinéad O'Connor recorded "Nothing Compares 2 U" with a new arrangement by her and the producer Nellee Hooper.
 O'Connor's version is in the key of F major.

 Pre-production for the song was done at Hooper's house.
 Hooper enlisted Gota Yashiki, with whom he'd previously worked on Soul II Soul's debut studio album, to do arranging and programming of instrument and drum tracks for the song.
 Yashiki utilized an Atari ST computer running C-Lab Notator sequencing software and an Akai S1100 sampler.
 After recording sessions moved to Britannia Row Studios, live drum parts were overdubbed and the cello part, provided by the Akai sampler, was finalized.

 O'Connor's vocals were recorded in a single take, then double-tracked with another subsequent take, using an AKG C414B-ULS large-diaphragm condenser microphone.
 Per the singer's demands, absolutely no compression was to be used on her vocals.

-Music video

-The lone face of O'Connor made the video one of the most recognisable of the 1990s.

-Concept

-Directed by John Maybury, the music video consists mostly of a closeup of O'Connor's face as she goes through stages of sadness and anger while singing the lyrics; the rest consists of her walking through the Parc de Saint-Cloud in Paris.
-Toward the end of the video, two tears roll down her face, one on each cheek.
-O'Connor has said that her tears were real.
-She did not intend to cry but then thought, "I should let this happen."
-She explained that the tears were triggered by thoughts of her mother, who died in a car accident in 1985.
-She said she learned to channel her emotions with the "bel canto" singing style, which she compared to extreme acting methods.
-In the middle and at the very end of the video, there is a shot from O'Connor's photo session for the I Do Not Want What I Haven't Got album cover.

-Release and reception

-The video received its world premiere on MTV's late-night alternative rock program 120 Minutes on January 28, 1990.
-It won three "Moonmen" at the 1990 MTV Video Music Awards: Video of the Year (O'Connor was the first female artist to be awarded it), Best Female Video and Best Post-Modern Video.
-It was nominated for Breakthrough Video, Viewer's Choice and International Viewer's Choice during the ceremony.
-The video was also the subject of many parodies and spoofs, such as Gina Riley's parody "Nothing Is There" on Fast Forward, referring to the fact that O'Connor tended to shave her head bald.